dtinth/thaiWitter3/README.md

 - **Simple dark theme.** Designed for readability, I used a simple dark theme with a font that’s optimized for easy reading on screen (Verdana).

-- **Natural reading flow.** When you read books, you read from top-to-bottom. thaiWitter puts newer tweets at the bottom.
+- **Natural reading flow.** When you read books, you read from top-to-bottom. thaiWitter puts newer tweets at the bottom too, so you can follow the flow of the conversation in a natural way.

 - **Keyboard based.** You can tweet, favorite, reply, retweet, view threads, view images, and so on... all using keyboard.

 - **Desktop notifications.** Get notified even when you’re working on something else.
-Doesn’t work now because it relies on the old `webkitNotifications` API from 2010.
+Doesn’t work anymore because it relies on the old `webkitNotifications` API from 2010.

 - **Show Client** — See who uses what to post to Twitter.